 In 1893, Wrigley's first two brands were Lotta and Vassar, and Wrigley's Spearmint was introduced later that same year.

 Dr. Edward Beeman invented gum that was supposed to serve as a "digestive aid" by adding pepsin powder.
 This type of gum is still available today.

 In 1899, New York druggist Franklin V. Canning invented Dentyne gum.

-In the late 19th century, there was big competition on USA chewing gum market.
+In the late 19th-century, there was significant competition in the USA chewing gum market.

 By the early 1900s, gum was well on its way to its current popularity.
 Wrigley brands became known the world over.

-In 1914, Wrigley’s Doublemint, popular brand was created when William Wrigley and Henry Fleer added mint and fruit extracts to a chewing gum with chicle.
-Wrigley’s Doublemint factories were established in Canada (1910), Australia (1915), Great Britain (1927) and New Zealand (1939).
+In 1914, Wrigley's Doublemint, a famous brand, was created when William Wrigley and Henry Fleer added mint and fruit extracts to chewing gum with chicle.
+Wrigley's Doublemint factories were established in Canada (1910), Australia (1915), Great Britain (1927), and New Zealand (1939).

-In 1928, an accountant for the Fleer gum company Walter Diemer accidentally founded bubble gum that was not sticky.
+In 1928, an accountant for the Fleer gum company Walter Diemer accidentally found bubble gum that was not sticky.
 He called it Double Bubble.
-This pink colored gum was based on original Frank Fleer formula.
+This pink-colored gum was based on the original Frank Fleer formula.

 In 1951, the Topps Company reinvented the popularity of bubble gum by adding baseball cards to a package, replacing their previous gift of a single cigarette.